How a Design System Secured a $3.3M Modernization Budget

 🇺🇸 National Recognition

-Our redesign effort was recognized by the National Association of Counties (NACo) for its best-in-class improvements to digital service delivery and operational efficiency.
+Our redesign effort was recognized by the National Association of Counties (NACo) in 2024 for its best-in-class improvements to digital service delivery and operational efficiency.

 Business Viability